-Solace is a Licensed Producer (as such term is defined in the Access to Cannabis for Medical Purposes Regulations (Canada) (the "ACMPR") of medical cannabis and its current principal business activities are in development and include cultivation and sale of medical cannabis.
+TerrAscend Canada is a Licensed Producer ("LP") of cannabis (under the Cannabis Act) and its current principal business activities are in development and include cultivation and sale of medical and adult use cannabis.
 SHN conducts additional activities, including physician and patient education and support programs.
 SolaceRx is a proposed drug preparation facility (the "DPP").
-The numbered Company 2627685 Ontario Inc. acts as a holding company for future partnerships and investments.
+The numbered Company 2627685 Ontario Inc. and Well & Good Inc. act as holding companies for future partnerships and investments.
 Ascendant Laboratories is a science and innovation company dedicated to the advancement of cannabinoid expressing plant biology.